The catalog describes all tracks available within a MOQ broadcast.

 Legacy

-The catalog format was previously in a separate repo (moq-wg/catalog-format) but has been folded into the MSF specification.
+The catalog format was previously a separate document in the moq-wg/catalog-format repo, but has been folded into the MSF specification.

 Related